diana-rausch/ResearchDataSexualityRelationship/README.md

 Numerous attitudes and behavioral characteristics related to sexuality and relationship were measured with a comprehensive questionnaire.
 Therefore, the data are a great foundation for future research projects about sexuality and relationship topics.

 The data were collected in 2015 with an online survey administered via the platform Unipark (April 4th - July 15th, 2015).
-The survey was distributed through social media posts, emails to different faculties and public postings on campus at the Johannes Gutenberg-University Mainz.
-Of the 4 483 people, who started the survey, 2 768 completed the entire questionnaire.
+The survey was distributed through social media and forum posts, emails to different faculties and public postings on campus at the Johannes Gutenberg-University Mainz (the full list of distribution channels is available in Distribution_Umfrage.pdf).
+All respondents were informed about the goal of the study and about the intended use of their data.
+They were reassured that their responses would be fully anonymized and no tracing of their individual identity would be possible afterwards.
+The agreement to the use of their data was prerequisite to start the survey.
+Contact details were provided in case of questions or concerns about the questionnaire and the research project.

+Of the 4 483 people, who started the survey, 2 768 completed the entire questionnaire (female: n = 1 867, 71 %; male: n = 758, 29 %).

 As a starting point to work with the data the file describing the complete questionnaire can be useful (Fragebogen zu Sexualität und Partnerschaft.pdf).
 It contains the name of each dataset variable adjacent to the respect questionnaire item.